PHI3013 - Philosophy and Christian Ethics

 - Present a concise presentation of your assigned position for this week.

-- Ability to discern and make theologically based ethical decisions in the midst of a complex and/or paradoxical context.(CH-2)
+- Ability to discern and make ethical decisions in the midst of a complex and/or paradoxical context within a Wesleyan framework.
+(CH2)

 There are no prerequisites for this course.